Adrien Théaux

 Adrien Théaux (born 18 September 1984) is a French World Cup alpine ski racer and non-commissioned officer.
 He made his World Cup debut in February 2004 at age 19.

 Théaux represented France at three Winter Olympics and seven World Championships; his best finish is a bronze medal in the Super-G in 2015 at Beaver Creek, Colorado.

-Through November 2020, he has three World Cup victories and thirteen podiums.
+Through December 2025, Théaux has three World Cup victories and thirteen podiums.